Connecting Youth with Plants, Place, and Culture

 - Provide a positive programmatic model that is driven by community need, student evaluation, and is carried out in collaboration with the beneficiary communities.

-Tend, Gather and Grow Project Funders and Partners include: The Squaxin Island Tribe, The Muckleshoot Tribe, The Tulalip Tribes, The Suquamish Tribe, The Nisqually Tribe, The Puyallup Tribe, U.S. Fish and Wildlife Service’s Connecting People with Nature Program, Washington Dental Health, Hancock Forestry, Pacific Education Institute and University of Washington Center for Ecogenetics and Environmental Health.
+Tend, Gather and Grow Project Funders and Partners include: Feeding Seven Generations, The Squaxin Island Tribe, The Muckleshoot Tribe, The Tulalip Tribes, The Suquamish Tribe, The Nisqually Tribe, The Puyallup Tribe, U.S. Fish and Wildlife Service’s Connecting People with Nature Program, Washington Dental Health, Hancock Forestry, Pacific Education Institute and University of Washington Center for Ecogenetics and Environmental Health and Center for Conservation Biology.

 For more information on the project please contact Elise Krohn at firstname.lastname@example.org.